Cheweys/race-scheduler/postgresql_stuff/readme.txt

 This all doesn't seem to work ...
   Create docker container from image spark:python3 (Not sure about this) ...
     > docker run --name spark1 -d spark:python3 /opt/spark/bin/pyspark
-   pyspark(if container is already running, though not sure hwo to keep it running IDK) ...
+   pyspark(if container is already running, though not sure how to keep it running IDK) ...
     > docker exec -it spark /opt/spark/bin/pyspark